wendigo/wendigo-pl/README.md

 # private-landing-page
-This is landing page for mateuszgajewski.pl - totally static
+This is landing page for wendigo.pl - generated with hugo